 24. Beaches are smoke-free.

-Since 2015, it’s illegal to smoke at the beach or at a state park.
+Since 2015, it’s illegal to smoke at a Hawaiian beach or at a state park.
 Tobacco products and e-cigarettes are banned from those areas.
 Many Hawaiian city and county parks were already smoke-free.
 Hawaii also increased the legal smoking age statewide to 21.

 25. Hawaiians live longer than other US nationals.